ameya1198/Product-Engagement-A-B-Testing-Insights/README.md

 # Product-Engagement-A-B-Testing-Insights

-# A/B Testing and Behavioral Analytics for E-Commerce App

 This project simulates product analytics for a mobile e-commerce app, with a focus on understanding user engagement and premium conversion behavior.
 Using randomly assigned A/B test groups, we evaluated the impact of personalized product recommendations on key user actions such as item views and purchases.